+The Gravensteen castle or the castle of the count is a medieval build castle in Ghent.
+It is the only medieval castle in Flanders defensive system that remained virtually untouched to this day.
 The counts of Flanders had built castles in all the major cities of the county because they had to maintain law and order, they also continuously had to move from one castle to the other.
-The castle of Ghent is the only one which survived the centuries more or less intact.
+The castle of Ghent is the only one that survived the centuries more or less intact.

 |Picture by Pixabay|

-The Gravensteen as it is today, was built by Count Philip I of Alsace in 1180. the main hall was expanded and the castle was surrounded by a wall with 24 towers. also a moat was added to protect it..
+The Gravensteen as it is today was built by Count Philip I of Alsace in 1180. the main hall was expanded and the castle was surrounded by a wall with 24 towers. also, a moat was added to protect it.

 In 1980 the Gravensteen celebrated its 800th anniversary.
 The castle has been renovated enough to allow people to walk through it and climb to the top of the donjon.
 It is still partly surrounded by a moat.
 Inside the castle, there is a museum with various torture devices and a guillotine that were historically used in Ghent.